organisciak/dissertation/document/1_intro.md

 RQ 3.1: Is it feasible to apply paid crowdsourcing to subjective problems?
 RQ 3.2: Does the taste-matching protocol reduce the amount of error in personalized crowdsourcing?
 RQ 3.3: Does the taste-grokking protocol reduce the amount of error in personalized crowdsourcing?
-RQ 3.4: How do different types of subjective tasks affect the efficacy of personalized crowdsourcing approaches?
+RQ 3.4: How do different types of subjective tasks affect the effricacy of personalized crowdsourcing approaches?
 RQ 3.5: How do task design manipulations affect the quality of crowd contributions?

 - CHAPTER 4: Designing Objective/Normative Tasks for Paid Crowdsourcing (Effect of design manipulations on data)